-When LDAP is part of the setup, SmartScan will save in the Backup Path a compressed LDAP dump that can also be used standalone to restore a broken LDAP configuration.
+When the backup contains LDAP data, SmartScan will save in the Backup Path a compressed dump that can also be used standalone to restore a broken configuration.

-In case the LDAP backup can not be executed (e.g., because the access credential are wrong or invalid, SmartScan will simply ignore to back up the LDAP configuration, but will nonetheless save a backup of all the remaining configuration
+In case the LDAP backup can not be executed (e.g., because the access credential are wrong or invalid), SmartScan will simply ignore to back up the Directory Server configuration, but will nonetheless save a backup of all the remaining configuration

 When the External Restore functionality is active, SmartScan creates one (daily) archive for each account which include all the account’s metadata and stores it on the external volume.
 More information in section Backup on external storage.